FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/ds_in_prod_packaging_ci.md

 Data Science in production.

 Some good talks around this topic were held by [Sebastian Neubauer][], one of the proclaimed DevOps rock stars of Python in production.
-The talks [A Pythonic Approach to CI][] and [There should be one obvious way to bring Python into production][] perfectly complement this post and are even fun to watch.
+His talks [A Pythonic Approach to CI][] and [There should be one obvious way to bring Python into production][] perfectly complement this post and are even fun to watch.